newfiesoft/my-style-anytime/readme.txt

 = After Install =

-Now on the left menu, you have new options with the name <strong>My Style Anytime</strong>, click on the name how would see all options.
+Now on the left menu, you have new options with the name <strong>My Style Anytime</strong>, click on the name how see all the options.

 On the plugin menu you have <strong>Manage Style</strong>, click on that you go on plugin style files editors.